spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-split-products-by-stores.md

 To separate products by stores, follow the steps below.

 ## Prerequisites
-This example is convenient to consider using the example of the [B2C Demo Shop](/docs/scos/user/intro-to-spryker/b2c-suite.html).
+This example is convenient to consider on the basis of the [B2C Demo Shop](/docs/scos/user/intro-to-spryker/b2c-suite.html).
 Follow the [installation guide](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-development-mode-on-macos-and-linux.html) to set it up.

-## 1. Include the AclEntity package
+## 1. Add the AclEntity package to the system
 After installing the B2C shop, do the following:
 1. Add the [spryker/acl-entity](https://github.com/spryker/acl-entity) package: